KhalidCEU/proyecto1/docs/make.md

 make clean
 ```

-To clean includiing the executable :
+To clean including the executable :
 ```
 make fclean
 ```